 There's also a Boost feature, which allows you to select one habit to get notifications for every half hour.
 This is great for those habits where you really need an extra push to do.

 For most people, Productive's free version is enough.
 But for things like Boost, powerful reminders, unlimited habits, better stats, and more, you'll need to shell out for Productive Premium.
 This costs about $29.99 a year, but there are frequent sales on the subscription rate, so look out for those.

 For those who need to gamify everything to make it interesting, then Habitica is the best habit tracking app for you.

 Habitica takes your habits and tasks and turns them into a classic RPG.
-In order to level up your character to become strong and mighty, you'll need to completing positive habits and avoiding negative ones.
+In order to level up your character to become strong and mighty, you'll need to complete positive habits and avoiding negative ones.

 Users will need to create an account with Habitica in order to create their character.
 Every character is unique in terms of appearance and you can even pick from different classes, just like real RPGs.
 Then you add in your habits and tasks into one of three categories: Habits, Dailies (recurring items), and To-Dos.